Advanced Emissions Solutions Completes Sale of Marshall Mine to Caddo Creek Resource Company

-/EIN News/ -- GREENWOOD VILLAGE, Colo., March 29, 2023 (GLOBE NEWSWIRE) -- Advanced Emissions Solutions, Inc. (NASDAQ: ADES) (the “Company” or “ADES”), a leader in environmental solutions for power generation, industrial and municipal water purification markets, today announced that it closed its previously announced transaction to sell Marshall Mine LLC, the entity that owns the former lignite mine currently being reclaimed, located in Marshall, Texas (“Marshall Mine”), to Caddo Creek Resources Company, L.L.C. (“Caddo Creek”)
+GREENWOOD VILLAGE, Colo., March 29, 2023 (GLOBE NEWSWIRE) -- Advanced Emissions Solutions, Inc. ADES (the "Company" or "ADES"), a leader in environmental solutions for power generation, industrial and municipal water purification markets, today announced that it closed its previously announced transaction to sell Marshall Mine LLC, the entity that owns the former lignite mine currently being reclaimed, located in Marshall, Texas ("Marshall Mine"), to Caddo Creek Resources Company, L.L.C. ("Caddo Creek")

 The Company paid $2.2 million to Caddo Creek in exchange for Caddo Creek's assumption of the Company's $4.9 million asset retirement obligation related to the mine.
 The Company will recognize a gain of approximately $2.7 million related to this transaction.